New geometric aspects of Moser-Trudinger inequalities on Riemannian manifolds: the non-compact case: Abstract

 \section{Abstract}

-In this paper we investigate some geometric features of Moser-Trudinger inequalities on complete non-compact Riemannian manifolds.
-By exploring rearrangement arguments, isoperimetric estimates, and gluing local uniform estimates via Gromov's covering lemma, we characterize the validity of Moser-Trudinger inequalities on complete non-compact $n-$dimensional Riemannian manifolds $(n\geq 2)$ with Ricci curvature bounded from below in terms of the volume growth of geodesic balls.
-These arguments also yield sharp Moser-Trudinger inequalities on Hadamard manifolds which satisfy the Cartan-Hadamard conjecture (e.g., in dimensions 2, 3 and 4).
-As application, by combining variational arguments, we guarantee the existence of a non-zero isometry-invariant solution for an elliptic problem involving a critical nonlinearity on homogeneous Hadamard manifolds.
+In the first part of the paper we investigate some geometric features of Moser-Trudinger inequalities on complete non-compact Riemannian manifolds.
+By exploring rearrangement arguments, isoperimetric estimates, and gluing local uniform estimates via Gromov's covering lemma, we provide a Coulhon, Saloff-Coste and Varopoulos type characterization concerning the validity of Moser-Trudinger inequalities on complete non-compact $n-$dimensional Riemannian manifolds $(n\geq 2)$ with Ricci curvature bounded from below.
+Some sharp consequences are also presented both for non-negatively and non-positively curved Riemannian manifolds, respectively.
+In the second part, by combining variational arguments and a Lions type symmetrization-compactness principle, we guarantee the existence of a non-zero isometry-invariant solution for an elliptic problem involving the $n-$Laplace-Beltrami operator and a critical nonlinearity on $n-$dimensional homogeneous Hadamard manifolds.
+Our results comp\-lement in several directions those of Y. Yang [J. Funct.
+Anal., 2012].